peter88213/nvhelp-en/source/toolbar.rst

 -----------------

-|Show Book| Go to the “Book” branch and expand it.
+|Show Book| Go to the "Book" branch and expand it.
 Same as **View > Show Book**.

-|Show Characters| Go to the “Characters” branch and expand it.
+|Show Characters| Go to the "Characters" branch and expand it.
 Same as **View > Show Characters**.

-|Show Locations| Go to the “Locations” branch and expand it.
+|Show Locations| Go to the "Locations" branch and expand it.
 Same as **View > Show Locations**.

-|Show Items| Go to the “Items” branch and expand it.
+|Show Items| Go to the "Items" branch and expand it.
 Same as **View > Show Items**.

-|Show Plot lines| Go to the “Plot lines” branch and expand it.
+|Show Plot lines| Go to the "Plot lines" branch and expand it.
 Same as **View > Show Plot lines**.

-|Show Project notes| Go to the “Project notes” branch and expand it.
+|Show Project notes| Go to the "Project notes" branch and expand it.
 Same as **View > Show Project notes**.

 -----------------